 The main building has two floors with over a dozen exciting exhibits, covering a wide range of creative and practical themes.
-These include the recently opened imagiFAB, featuring four special areas to help kids explore and expand knowledge and skills in STEAM (Science, Technology, Engineering, Arts and Math); Splash, an underwater adventure for exploring the oceans; Art Loft where the young ones can express themselves through drawing, painting and sculpture; and Moneypalooza, a fun, colorful playground that brings to life the importance of establishing healthy money habits.
+These include the recently opened imagiFAB, featuring four special areas to help kids explore and expand knowledge and skills in STEAM (Science, Technology, Engineering, Arts and Math); Splash, an underwater adventure for exploring the oceans; and Moneypalooza, a fun, colorful playground that brings to life the importance of establishing healthy money habits.

 Another exhibit, Around Town, is a kid-sized version of the grown-up world where children can learn how people live, work and play together.
 Another favorite is Stepnotes where a trip up or down the stairs magically creates music and a colorful light show.

 In addition to the main museum, Marbles boasts the state’s only 3D-capable IMAX theater.
 Its astounding, 70-foot-wide screen is designed to deliver the world’s most immersive and exhilarating movie experience.
-Kids (and adults!) can catch an inspiring educational documentary or enjoy one of Hollywood’s biggest feature films such as Jurassic World or The Incredibles 2.
+Kids (and adults!) can catch an inspiring educational documentary or enjoy Hollywood’s biggest feature films.

-The museum also includes Marbles Corner Store.
+Also included is a museum store.
 Inside is a huge assortment of games and toys specifically designed to complement play in the exhibits, meet your child’s developmental needs and provide the opportunity to take the power of play home.
 Admission is not required to shop.